raspberrypilearning/rock-band/en/step_6.md

 --- /task ---

 --- task ---
-Click on **Voice** in the list on the top, and then choose a suitable sound to add to your sprite.
+Click on **Voice** in the list at the top, and then choose a sound to add to your sprite.

 ![screenshot](images/band-choose-sound.png)
 --- /task ---

 --- task ---
-Now that the sound has been added, you can add the following code blocks to your singer sprite:
+To use the sound, add the following code blocks to your singer sprite:

 ```blocks3
 when this sprite clicked